Crisis Theory (Westworld): Plot summary

 Caleb takes Dolores' control module to a warehouse, where another Dolores host body awaits.
 Dolores reveals she manipulated events so that Caleb would meet her.
 She chose Caleb as a representative of humanity.
 We see a flashback of him standing up to a soldier advocating for the rape of hosts including Dolores, which she says was an example of free will.
 This happened after a military exercise in a Delos park made for training military personnel and ended with the hosts being protected.
 Dolores tells Caleb they need to insert Solomon's drive into Rehoboam at Incite headquarters.

 Dolores is confronted by Maeve and gains the upper hand, but then lets her go, warning her to stay out of the way.
 However, as Dolores leaves, her body shuts down, and a holographic image of Charlotte appears and reminds her she can still be controlled by Delos.
 Meanwhile, Ash and Giggles guide Caleb safely through rioting crowds and police surrounding Incite.

 Serac has Dolores connected to Rehoboam to locate the Delos immortality data.
 Rehoboam fails to find it, so Serac orders Dolores' mind erased.
 Caleb successfully infiltrates Incite, but is stopped by Maeve before he can reach Rehoboam.
 Serac shows a Rehoboam prediction that humanity will end within decades with Solomon's plan, and orders Caleb to be killed.
 Hearing whispers, Maeve discovers that Serac is speaking for Rehoboam, using a hidden earpiece.

 As Dolores' memories are being wiped, she communicates with Maeve, reminding her that humanity appreciates the beauty of the world.
 Dolores implores Maeve to help humanity.
 Maeve breaks through Serac's behavior inhibitor, kills his guards, and wounds him.
 Maeve reveals Dolores' last memory was Solomon's program, which transferred control of Rehoboam to Caleb.
 Maeve affirms Dolores chose Caleb to decide if Rehoboam should be deactivated.
 Caleb instructs Rehoboam to erase itself and it appears to.
 They both venture outside into a chaotic city, while Serac's fate remains unknown.

 Elsewhere, William shoots Stubbs and flees.
-Bernard and Stubbs hunker down at a motel room, where Bernard realizes that Dolores put the key to the Sublime in his mind.
+Bernard visits Arnold's now elderly wife, then he and Stubbs hunker down at a motel room, where Bernard realizes that Dolores put the key to the Sublime in his mind.
 Bernard enters the Sublime to learn what's there, appearing to go idle.

 In a post-credits scene, William enters a Delos facility in Dubai to kill hosts, and encounters Charlotte.
 Before he can attack her, a host fashioned after his Man in Black persona slits his throat, leaving his fate unclear.
 Hundreds of host-making machines activate behind him.
 In another post-credit scene, a dust-covered Bernard wakes up in the motel room.